bomanaps/lean-quickstart/README.md

 5. `--validatorConfig` is the path to specify your nodes `validator-config.yaml`, `validators.yaml` (for which `--node` is still the node key to index) if your node is not a bootnode.
    If unspecified it assumes value of `genesis_bootnode` which is to say that your node config is to be picked from `genesis` folder with `--node` as the node key index.
    This value is further provided to the client so that they can parse the correct config information.
+6. `--metrics` enables metrics collection on all nodes.
+When specified, each client will activate its metrics endpoint according to its implementation.
+Metrics ports are configured per node in `validator-config.yaml`.

 ### Clients supported